 No, design means a conception or suggestion or idea of a shape or pattern which can be applied to an article or intended to be applied by industrial process or means.
 Example – a new shape which can be applied to a pen, thus capable of producing a new pen with a distinct visual appearance.
 It is not mandatory to produce the pen first and then make an application for design registration.

-Why is it important for applying for registration of design at the earliest possible?
+Why is it important to apply for registration of design at the earliest possible date?

 The first-to-file rule is applicable for design registration in India.
 If two or more applications relating to an identical or a similar design are filed on different dates only the first application shall be considered for registration of a design.

 Can the same applicant make an application for the same design again, if the prior application has been abandoned?

 How to get information on registration of design?

 Whether it is possible to transfer the right of ownership?